+Our investment strategy is to continue to primarily invest in Class A and creative office investments in vibrant and improving urban communities throughout the United States in a manner that will allow us to increase our net asset value and cash flow per share of Common Stock.
 Our investment strategy is centered around CIM's community qualification process.
 We believe this strategy provides us with a significant competitive advantage when making urban real estate investments.
 The qualification process generally takes between six months and five years and is a critical component of CIM's investment evaluation.
 CIM examines the characteristics of a market to determine whether the district justifies the extensive efforts CIM undertakes in reviewing and making potential investments in its qualified communities ("Qualified Communities").
 Qualified Communities generally fall into one of two categories: (i) transitional urban districts that have dedicated resources to become vibrant urban communities and (ii) well-established, thriving urban areas (typically major central business districts).
 Qualified Communities are distinct districts which have dedicated resources to become or are currently vibrant communities where people can live, work, shop and be entertained-all within walking distance or close proximity to public transportation.
 These areas also generally have high barriers-to-entry, high population density, improving demographic trends and a propensity for growth.
 CIM believes that a vast majority of the risks associated with making real asset investments are mitigated by accumulating local market knowledge of the community where the investment lies.
 CIM typically spends significant time and resources qualifying targeted investment communities prior to making any acquisitions.
-Since 1994, CIM Group has qualified 103 communities and has deployed capital in 51 of these Qualified Communities.
-Although we may not invest exclusively in Qualified Communities, it is expected that most of our investments will be identified through this systematic process.
+Since 1994, CIM Group has qualified 103 communities and has deployed capital in 58 of these Qualified Communities.
+Although we may not invest exclusively in Qualified Communities, it is expected that most of our investments will be iden

 CIM seeks to maximize the value of its investments through active asset management.
 CIM has extensive in-house research, acquisition, investment, development, financing, leasing and property management capabilities, which leverage its deep understanding of urban communities to position properties for multiple uses and to maximize operating income.
-As a fully integrated owner and operator, CIM's asset management capabilities are complemented by its in-house property management capabilities.
+As a fully integrated owner and operator, CIM's asset management capabilities are complemented by its inhouse property management capabilities.
 Property managers prepare annual capital and operating budgets and monthly operating reports, monitor results and oversee vendor services, maintenance and capital improvement schedules.
 In addition, they ensure that revenue objectives are met, lease terms are followed, receivables are collected, preventative maintenance programs are implemented, vendors are evaluated and expenses are controlled.
 CIM's asset management committee reviews and approves strategic plans for each investment, including financial, leasing, marketing, property positioning and strategic and disposition plans.
 In addition, the asset management committee reviews and approves the annual business plan for each property, including its capital and operating budget.
 CIM's organizational structure provides for investment and asset management continuity through multi-disciplinary teams responsible for an asset from the time of the original investment recommendation, through the implementation of the asset's business plan, and any disposition activities.

 We have been reviewing our strategies with respect to certain of our non-office and non-strategic real estate portfolio.
-As a result of such review, we sold a hotel in Oakland, California in February 2016 and an office building in Santa Ana, California in November 2015.
-As a general matter, we continuously evaluate our portfolio as well as our strategy and such review may result in additional dispositions that no longer fit our overall objectives and/or changes in our strategy.
+As a result of such review, we sold a hotel in Los Angeles, California in July 2016, a hotel in Oakland, California in February 2016 and an office building in Santa Ana, California in November 2015.
+As a general matter, we continuously evaluate each asset within our portfolio as well as our strategies and such review may result in additional dispositions that no longer fit our overall objectives and/or changes in our strategies.